What Is Business Blogging?

 According to a recent inbound marketing report:

-that almost 80% of companies that use blogging as a part of their marketing strategy reported acquiring customers through their blogging efforts.
+that almost 80% of companies that use blogging as a part of their digital marketing strategy reported acquiring customers through their blogging efforts.

 82% of businesses admit that blogging is critical to their business.

 It’s also important to find out that when you’re doing business blogging, your blog posts are about a particular subject matter related to your business.
-For instance, HubSpot is an inbound marketing platform, so our blog talks about inbound marketing topics – using Facebook and Twitter for business, email marketing, business blogging, etc. Your business blog will talk about topic matters that are related to your business.
+For instance, HubSpot is an inbound marketing platform, so our blog talks about inbound article marketing – using Facebook and Twitter for business, email marketing, business blogging, etc. Your business blog will talk about topic matters that are related to your business.

 -Blogging is a good method to build trust with your target audience through high-quality content that they find relevant.

--Blogging provides the opportunity for you to connect with your existing and potential customers in a different, more conversational way.
+-Blogging provides the opportunity for you to connect with your existing and potential customers in a different, more conversational marketing way.